Getting patients to post online reviews about physicians, dentists, chiropractors and other healthcare providers is easy if you follow the steps here.

 It's not just coffee shops and bars that benefit from online reviews.
 More and more patients are reading reviews when making decisions about doctors.

-In a 2013 survey conducted by Software Advice, 25 percent of patients reported reading doctor reviews; by 2014, that figure had risen to 42 percent.
+In a recent survey conducted by Software Advice, 25 percent of patients reported reading doctor reviews; only one year later, that figure had risen to 42 percent.

 The same survey revealed a lot of interesting information about how patients feel about reviews: